Thomas D'Arcy McGee: Assassination

 Conspiracy theorists questioned his guilt, suggesting that he was a scapegoat for a Protestant plot.

 The government of Canada's Thomas D'Arcy McGee Building stands near the site of the assassination.
+A commemorative plaque has been installed at 138 Sparks Street by the Historic Sites and Monuments Board of Canada.

 The case is dramatised in the Canadian play Blood on the Moon by Ottawa actor/playwright Pierre Brault.
 Patrick J. Whelan was hanged in front of an audience of 5,000 people.
 The assassination of McGee is also a major component of Away, a novel about Irish immigration to Canada by Canadian novelist Jane Urquhart.

 Impact of the assassination

 P. M. Toner argues that the assassination was an important historical marker in Irish-Canadian history.
 He argues that the Fenian element among the Canadian Catholic Irish was powerful in the 1860s.
 The reasons for Fenian influence included McGee's failure to rally moderate Irish support before his death, and the fact that no convincing moderate leader replaced McGee after his death.

 In addition the Catholic bishops proved unable to control the Fenians in either the US or Canada.
 A final factor explaining the influence of the Fenians was the courting of the Irish Catholic vote by Canadian non-Catholic politicians.
 Behind all these reasons was Canadian fear of the 'Green Ghost': American Fenianism.
 After 1870, the failure of American Fenian raids into Canada, followed by the collapse of American Fenianism, led to the decline of Canadian Fenian power.